Amitpnk/webapi-tutorial/README.md

 ## About Web API

-* Windows Communication Foundation
-    * Basically it is platform for building distributed service-orieted application
-        * Defines services and host for those services
-        * Defines clients to connect to services
-* SOAP Messaging
-    * It is XML based protocol information at a wire-level
-    * WCF is messaging system
+* ASP.NET Web API is a framework for building HTTP services that can be accessed from any client including browsers and mobile devices.
+It is an ideal platform for building RESTful applications on the .NET Framework

+## Creating Web API application and configuration

 ### Step 1 - Create Application and setting up with Entity framework